Suomenlinna Sea Fortress Baltic Sea Team Finland 30.7.-14.8.26

 Fortress of Suomenlinna, built gradually from 1748 onwards on a group of islands, is located 15-minute ferry ride off the City of Helsinki, capital of Finland.
 Helsinki is a modern and cosmopolitan city and home to around 600,000 residents.
 Th fortress buildings have been renovated to serve as apartments as well as workspaces, to house private and public services, and for cultural purposes.
 There are 800 inhabitants in Suomenlinna.

-This team is part of the ESC VTHPA Concrete Deeds for the Baltic Sea -project and open for 18-30 year old citizens and permanent residents of countries around the Baltic Sea, Ukraine, Serbia and Greece.
+This team is part of the ESC VTHPA Concrete Deeds for the Baltic Sea -project.
+Project is supported by the European Solidarity Corps and open for 18-30 year old citizens and permanent residents of Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Poland, Sweden as well as Greece, Serbia and Ukraine.

 We encourage application from young people with less opportunities due to economic, social ,geographical or other barriers.